binaryage/env-config/readme.md

 ## Intro

 Usually library configuration is achieved via a config map specifying keywords with individual config values.
-This config map can be provided directly passed via an api call, or via build configuration or some other means.
+This config map can be provided directly (e.g. passed via an api call), via a build configuration or by some other means.
 For example in ClojureScript it could be passed via `:compiler > :external-config`.

-Sometimes, for ad-hoc tweaks, it would be preferable to be able to override config values by defining environment variables instead of touching build tool configuration (which is usually under source control).
+Sometimes for ad-hoc tweaks it would be preferable to be able to override config values by defining environment variables instead of touching build tool configuration (which is usually under source control).

 This library helps you do that consistently: